Virtual Performances on Demand

 featuring original content available from February 5 - July 4, 2021.

-Channel Content includes: The Pied Piper of Hamelin, Carnival of The Animals, Works with Latin Artists:
+Channel Content includes: The Pied Piper of Hamelin, Carnival of The Animals, and Latin Creations-exploring Latino-Hispanic and Afro-Caribbean dance and culture through Bipoc choreographers

-Mark Roxey, Giovanni Ravelo, Mark Flaco Best, and Solana Hoffman-Carter, as well as, Behind the Scenes auditions and rehearsals, interviews with cast and crew, dance classes, previews and bloopers.
+Mark Roxey, Giovanni Ravelo, Mark Flaco Best, Solana Hoffman-Carter, and Lisa Botalico, as well as, Behind the Scenes auditions and rehearsals, interviews with cast and crew, dance classes, previews and bloopers.

 $99.99 for 6 months of entertainment!